 - Optional: Create a separate Meisterplan user for the JIRA import.

-- Create one configuration xml file per connector and configure it (see section "Settings" below).
+- Create one configuration xml file per connector and configure it (see following section Settings (Import Configuration XML File)).

 Settings (Import Configuration XML File)